The 10 Best Witches & Wizards in Pop Culture

 Creator: Unknown, first recorded by Geoffrey of Monmouth

-No discussion of wizards is complete with Merlin, first put to paper around 1136.
+No discussion of wizards is complete without Merlin, first put to paper around 1136.
 His prophetic knowledge and ability to shapeshift made him a valuable asset to Arthur, and he’s been reinterpreted more times than can possibly be listed here, most recently in a BBC series of the same name.

 4. Willow Rosenberg

 Buffy the Vampire Slayer